Aliases for MUSK Gene

 GeneCards Summary for MUSK Gene

-MUSK (Muscle, Skeletal, Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with MUSK include musk-related congenital myasthenic syndrome and progressive bulbar palsy.
-Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include protein tyrosine kinase activity and transmembrane receptor protein tyrosine kinase activity.
+MUSK (Muscle Associated Receptor Tyrosine Kinase) is a Protein Coding gene.
+Diseases associated with MUSK include fetal akinesia deformation sequence and myasthenic syndrome, congenital, 9, associated with acetylcholine receptor deficiency.
+Among its related pathways are Degradation of the extracellular matrix and ERK Signaling.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ALK.